Solved Problem 4-5-How To Design A Steel Beam?

 1-Estimate the preliminary Zx value by considering that φbMn=Mult, since Mn=ZxFy.

-2- from table 3-2, we get the section W16x 40, that has Zx =73.0 inch3 >72.0 inch3, which is the preliminary value for Zx.
+2- From table 3-2, we get the section W16x 40, which has Zx =73.0 inch3 >72.0 inch3, which is the preliminary value for Zx.

-We can get the bracing length required from table 3-2 at the plastic stage Lp and lr value.
+We can get the bracing length required from Table 3-2 at the plastic stage Lp and lr value.

-If we wish to check Lp value.
+If we wish to check the Lp value.
 Lp can be estimated from the relevant formula Lp=ry* (300/sqrt(Fy)), but we need to have ry value.

 3- From table 1-1 get the Sx value, ry for the selected section, and apply the equation of LP=ry*300/sqrt( Fy) or from table 3-2 for Fy is equal to 50 ksi.